CaptainChicky/VBScript-Jokes/README.md

 This repository also contains "My PC.lnk", which is the replacement shortcut for the being pranked end's genuine "My PC.lnk".
 It has the icon from the path "./Assets/computer.ico".
 One can change the icon if they want.
 The shortcut opens "Computer.cmd", which opens "Joke.vbs".

 *Disclaimer*: The VBScript is written very noobishly, in a very large amount of looped 'if' functions.
 Somebody can optimize this by creating an array of the statements and implementing that in some way ¯\\\_(ツ)\_/¯.
-If you try to insult me or nag me about how bad I am at VBscript then idc, so go away if you're that person 🤡.
+If you try to insult me or nag me about how bad I am at VBScript then idc, so go away if you're that person 🤡.

 # Requirements to use...
 This program uses MS-DOS batch programming, along with Visual Basic.
 On a said computer, the Windows Command Prompt(cmd.exe) must be present, along with wscript.exe or cscript.exe to run the Visual Basic.